Critical Distance / Chicago IL USA / 2021 /

 Translator is an ongoing performance series that focuses on the development of collaborative performances.
 For Critical Distance, we will invite performers from a range of backgrounds, including music, dance, and alternative performance, to respond to sites, art objects, poems, and more to collaboratively create a sequence of place-based performance.

-Watch the entire Translator series here:
+Watch the entire Translator series here /

 Breaking Bread involves a series of conversations between artists and cultural producers coming from a wide range of disciplines within and beyond Chicago.
 Conversations will address questions of disciplinarity, practice, politics, economics, and equity in representation that are pervasive across the globe but express themselves differently in relation to the contingencies of place and space.
 These programs will be recorded, broadcast via Instagram Live, and archived.

-Watch the Breaking Bread series here:
+Watch the entire Breaking Bread series here /

 Floating Monuments will present a series of inflatable monuments that highlight undertold narratives about the communities that make up our city’s history and present moment.
 We will develop these monuments through collaborations with artists, cultural institutions, archivists and collections items including artists Kushala Vora, and the South Asia Institute.